SELF-ASSESSED HEALTH STATUS

 This is a single question about how respondents rated their overall health.

-Information was obtained for all persons aged 15 years and over in the NHS and NNPAS.
+Information was obtained for all persons aged 15 years and over in the National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) and the National Aboriginal and Torres Strait Islander Nutrition and Physical Activity Survey (NATSINPAS).

-Self-assessed health status was collected in both the NHS and the NNPAS surveys.
-Information on self-assessed health status was first published in the First Results publication based on the NHS only sample of approximately 16,400 people aged 15 years and over.
-Updated results on self-assessed health status for the larger combined, core sample of approximately 26,400 people aged 15 years and over was published in the Updated Results publication.
-For comparison of self-assessed health status with NHS only items, the NHS file should be used and similarly for comparison with NNPAS only items, the NNPAS file should be used.
-However, for the most accurate information for self-assessed health status alone or comparison with other items collected in the core, the core file should be used.
-For more information on the structure of the AHS, see the Structure of the Australian Health Survey page of this Users' Guide.
+Self-assessed health status was collected in both the NATSIHS and the NATSINPAS surveys.
+Information on self-assessed health status was first published in the First Results publication based on the NATSIHS only sample of approximately 6,000 people aged 15 years and over.
+Updated results on self-assessed health status of the larger, combined NATSIHS and NATSINPAS sample (known as the Core sample), of approximately 8,900 people aged 15 years and over was published in the Updated Results publication.
+For comparison of self-assessed health status with NATSIHS only items, the NATSIHS file should be used and similarly for comparison with NATSINPAS only items, the NATSINPAS file should be used.
+However for the most accurate information on self-assessed health status alone or comparison with other items collected in the Core, the Core file should be used.
+For more information on the structure of the AATSIHS, see the Structure of the Australian Aboriginal and Torres Strait Islander Health Survey page of this Users’ Guide.

 After collecting demographic, education and employment information and before any specific health questions were asked, respondents were asked whether in general they felt their health was: